MonoEven/stdlib-ahk/README.md

 `#Include <stdlib\...>` surface, with focused behavior tests and examples for each promoted module.

+## Check Version
+`ahktest` requires at least AutoHotkey v2.0.5+, mainly because it uses several `unset`-related language features.

+It is currently developed and tested with AutoHotkey v2.0.26 / v2.1-alpha.30.

 ## Status

 This project is under active rebuild.